AUDIALAB

 Is this a static effect or a playable instrument?

-Can I use this for things other than drums?
+Can I use this for sounds other than drums?

 Does this replace my current sample layering workflow?